 Machine learning is a part of the greater artificial intelligence movement in computers.
 Large amounts of data are processed in order that a management system can learn from the data.
 Machine learning and other artificial intelligence strategies have been used in healthcare for several years, but only recently in hearing aids.

 Widex has pointed the way forward here.
-Their system learns the sound preferences of hearing aid users in different sound situations in real time.
+Their system learns the sound preferences of hearing aid users in different sound situations in real-time.
 This allows their system to make better judgements on what hearing aids should do in complex sound situations.

 Widex took great pain to design the user part of the machine learning function to be simple.
 Anyone else who follows this concept needs to do so as well.
 This is really important because if it is difficult to use, users just won't use it.
 Widex offer a very simple A/B choice structure, does A profile sound better in this situation or B profile?
 The user picks and the data is stored and sent to the cloud via the Smartphone app.

 If this system was paired with voice-first technology it would be a simple exercise.
-With a few words, a user could quickly process through a few changes in real time and pick the best setting for that moment.
+With a few words, a user could quickly process through a few changes in real-time and pick the best setting for that moment.
 That would be a huge step forward in ease of use.

 The core interface for all of this technology will be the smartphone app.
 Many of the hearing aid brands now offer in-depth control of their hearing aids through the smartphone interface.
-I think that ReSound is still probably king of the apps right now, but only because Widex doesn't quite offer as much in-depth control and their machine learning system is confined to very few of their hearing aids.
+I think that ReSound is still probably the king of the apps right now, but only because Widex doesn't quite offer as much in-depth control and their machine learning system is confined to very few of their hearing aids.

 For the foreseeable future, the smartphone app is where all the magic will truly happen, it will be the interface for all of these amazing possibilities.
-The app and its connectivity is what will drive innovation moving forward.
+The app and its connectivity are what will drive innovation moving forward.
 As it does though, the paradox will be that we use that app less and less.
 Voice-first integration will make sure of that.

 I think the future of hearing aids will be about augmented reality through audio.
 An augmented reality that makes life better and easier for many people.
 That may well include people that don't have hearing loss.
 The concept can be all-encompassing, it can include everything from your health data, through what your day looks like to the details of the beautiful piece of art you are standing in front of.